raph714/gpt-playground/README.md

 - `index.html` - The main HTML page.
 - `css/style.css` - Styles for the website.
-- `js/app.js` - Simple JavaScript functionality.
+- `js/app.js` - Game logic with a simple computer opponent, win conditions, and increasing difficulty each round.
 - `images/` - Placeholder directory for site images.